JacovkaMana/AMI-NL/prompts_frontend.md

 Sprint 2:

-Can you make this page look more like a dnd creation page and more in-style with landing page?
+Can you make this page @character-creation.js  look more like a dnd creation page and more in-style with landing page?

-Here is the whole frontend folder:
+Here is the whole frontend folder:  @frontend

-Here is src folder with pages and else:
+Here is src folder with pages and else: @src
+Here is the reference: @ref.png
 Prefer using Tailwind

+Use only global css, as stated in Next

+Now add to this a textfield that user would input his character description (like appearence and everything else)

+Then make character creation form more vertical and move it to the left, so that on the right can be a picture of the same size as the form (like a character preview)

+Now please edit colors and fonts on landing page @index.js  according to character creation page @character-creation.js  , i really like the colors there

+Also can you add the day/night version to all pages?